bit-board/bitboard-docs/docs/Meeting Minutes.md

 * Publish the project on micro:bit's platform
 * Documentation details
 * Future works in summer
-* Potential to talk with accesory producer
+* Potential to talk with accessory producer

 **Action Plans**
 * Continue working on merging BLE with DAL